Buying a drawing tablet

 • Arm mounting - Pen displays are essentially monitors, and many (but not all), pen displays have a VESA mount on the back that you can put the pen display on.
 This will allow you to use keep the pen display away and use it like a secondary display and then pull it close when you want to draw.
 Pen tablets do not have any kind of built in ability to be mounted like that.
 See: Using monitor arms with a pen display

 • Legs - Many pen displays (not not all) have foldable legs on the back.
 This allows you to keep the pen display at a slight angle on your desk which makes it a bit easier to see and draw on.
 Pen tablets do not have legs.
-If you want to place them at an angle, you will need to find some other solution.
+If you want to place them at an angle, you will need to find and purchase some other solution.

 • Right-handed vs left-handed use - All drawing tablets work for people who are right-handed or left-handed.
 In some cases (usually due to the layout of the tablet buttons) you may need to configure the tablet to be used correctly in a left-handed way.
 See handedness of drawing tablets.